- General Instructions

 The time needed to complete and file Form 2848 will vary depending on individual circumstances.
 The estimated average time is: Recordkeeping, 11 min.; Learning about the law or the form, 53 min.; Preparing the form, 77 min.; Copying and sending the form to the IRS, 58 min.

 If you have comments concerning the accuracy of these time estimates or suggestions for making Form 2848 simpler, we would be happy to hear from you.
-You can send your comments from www.irs.gov/formspubs.
-Click on "More Information" and then on "Give us feedback."
+You can send your comments from IRS.gov/FormComments.
 Or you can send your comments to the Internal Revenue Service, Tax Forms and Publications, 1111 Constitution Ave.
 NW, IR-6526, Washington, DC 20224.
-Do not send Form 2848 to this address.
+Do not send Form 2848 to this office.
 Instead, see Where To File, earlier.